-The Maldives offers the ultimate beach holiday experience, a perfect addition to a holiday in Sri Lanka.
+The Maldives offers the ultimate beach holiday experience.
 This archipelago of more than 1,000 coral islands lies on the equator south west of Sri Lanka and boasts a range of exquisite resorts and some of the best diving spots in the world.
-Cast yourself away on a remote island and live a barefoot existence where nothing else concerns you other than a white sandy beach and endless turquoise seas, or indulge yourself with a range of water-sports in blissful surroundings.
+Here is a pristine land of white sands and blue water, a stress-free world where you can feel stress fleeing your body as you enjoy an atmosphere of pampered indulgence.
+Cast yourself away on a remote island and live a barefoot existence where nothing else concerns you other than a white sandy beach and endless turquoise seas, take a spa or massage, eat sumptuous food or indulge yourself with a range of water-sports in blissful surroundings.
+Many resorts are truly exclusive and have an island all of their own.
+The Maldives is a perfect accompaniment at the end of a tour of Sri Lanka which makes Red Dot’s expertise even more suited to helping you formulate your holiday plans.

 Explore our range of Maldives resorts

 The Maldives has a tropical climate, hot all year round and influenced by two monsoons.
 The southwest monsoon runs from May to September, more prominent in the northern islands.
-Wind may make the sea rough and discourage divers, although it is a popular time for surfers.
-The north-east monsoon, from October to early December, is much quieter and brings occasional showers and evening thunderstorms, especially in the southern atolls.
+Wind may make the sea rough and discourage divers, although it is a popular time for surfers, and great-value deals abound.
+The north-east monsoon, from October to late November, is much quieter and brings occasional showers and evening thunderstorms, especially in the southern atolls.
 Peak season from mid-December to April has the most reliable weather.
 Temperatures are stable: highs are around 32 °C and lows around 25°C for most of the year.
-Relative humidity is high at around 80%. and stable throughout the year.
+Relative humidity is high at around 80% and stable throughout the year.

 The Maldives from the air is a spectacular sight.
 As your airplane descends over this tropical paradise, thousands of little islands appear, each with its own ring of white coral reef enclosing its own blue lagoon.
-Male International Airport sits on its own island and is a short distance from Male, home to about half the country’s population of 300,000.
+Malé International Airport sits on its own island and is a short distance from Male, home to about half the country’s population of 300,000.
 Once you land a speed boat or sea plane transfers you to your resort.
+The North and South Ari Atolls are most convenient for transfers from Malé.
+We can discuss with you how far you want to travel after you land at Malé airport and recommend resorts that answer your needs.
+Red Dot Tours can also arrange your flights at competitive prices.
+Flights from the UK take around 11 hours.

 - Try exhilarating water-sports, from sailing and jet-skiing to snorkelling and scuba diving